taunoe/arduino-dark-theme/README.md

 # My Arduino dark theme

-I changed UI colors, icons and syntax color.
+I have changed UI colors, icons and syntax color.

 Tested on Ubuntu 18.04, 18.10 and Windows 10.
 I do not guarantee that it will work on older OSs.